SamHulme1/Art-By-Jamie/README.md

 #### Video

--The video features Jamie talking about their work -The video is responsive across all devices
+- The video features Jamie talking about their work
+- The video is responsive across all devices
--The video helps to build an emotional connection with the user as they can hear what Jamie sounds like
+- The video helps to build an emotional connection with the user as they can hear what Jamie sounds like

 #### Map